-Yes, several years after ending, a new Inuyasha series was released to continue and end the anime correctly; Inuyasha: The Final Act.
-However, many people believe it to be too little too late and I’d have to agree.
+Several years after ending, a new Inuyasha series was released to continue and end the anime correctly – Inuyasha: The Final Act.
+However, many people believe it to be too little too late, and I’d have to agree.
 It’s nice that they actually got around to finishing the anime, but it was way too long after the ending of the original show for many people, even die-hard fans, to care.

-Art: The art varies a bit.
-There are some episodes where the art just seems awkward.
+Art and Animation: The art varies a bit.
+There are some episodes where the art just seems awkward, mostly on the faces.
 Most of the time, however, the art and animation are great.

-Music: Like is said, the music is wonderful and unique and, barring, I think, the second or third opening to show, all of the music is spectacular…Don’t listen to that opening though, seriously it sucks.
+Music: Like is said, the music is wonderful, unique and, barring, I think, the second or third opening, all of the music is spectacular…Don’t listen to that opening though.
+Your ears will thank me.

-Voice acting: The voice acting is also wonderful.
-I’ve only seen the English dub for the TV series, but the original voices also seem great too from the one movie I watched with them.
+Voice Acting: English – The voice acting is fantastic.
+I’ve only seen the English dub for the TV series, but the original voices also seem great too, from the one movie I watched with them.

-Bottomline: I can’t bring myself to hate this series too much.
+Bottom Line: I can’t bring myself to hate on this series too much.
 It means too much to me.
-Anyone who knows me knows that I only rant like this when I find some enjoyment out of it.
-Hell, if I didn’t I wouldn’t care enough to rant about it.
+I’ve always really loved watching this series, even in spite of the flaws.
 Like I said, watching the first 20-30 episodes will really give you a good idea on whether or not this show is really for you.

-Additional Information and Notes: Inuyasha based on a manga series by Rumiko Takahashi, creator of other fan favorites such as Ranma 1 1/2, Maison Ikkoku, and Urusei Yatsura.
+Additional Information and Notes: Inuyasha was based on a manga series by Rumiko Takahashi, creator of other fan favorites such as Ranma 1/2, Maison Ikkoku, and Urusei Yatsura.
 The anime was directed by Masashi Ikeda and Yasunao Aoki, and written by Katsuyuki Sumisawa.
 It was produced by Sunrise.
-The English dub is produced by Viz,
+The English dub is currently licensed by Viz.

 Year: 2000 – 2004

 Recommended audience: There’s quite a bit of violence and some gore.
-There’s also kinda-nudity (Ecchi-nudity/Sailor moon nudity essentially) Never any sex (Hell, hardly any kissing, really.
-Fun fact: Kikyo and Inuyasha kiss more in this series and Final Act than Inuyasha and Kagome.), some swearing but nothing beyond damn, hell, crap, etc. Some heavy themes….errrr 13+
+There’s also kinda-nudity (Ecchi-nudity/Sailor moon nudity essentially) Never any sex (hardly any kissing, really.), some swearing but nothing beyond damn, hell, crap, etc. Some heavy themes.
+13+